adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

 Hooks
 =====

-Behat provides a number of hooks which allow us to run functions at various points in the Behat test cycle.
+Behat provides a number of hooks which allow to run functions at various points in the Behat test cycle.
 You can put them in your ``features/support/hooks.php`` file.
 There is no association between where the hook is defined and which scenario/step it is run for, but you can use tagged hooks (see below) if you want more fine grained control.

 Suite Hooks
 -----------

-This hooks gets runed before and after a whole suite.
-It's best place to write project-wide teardown and tearup actions:
+These hooks are executed before and after a whole suite.
+It's best place to write project-wide tear up and tear down actions:

 .. code-block:: php